cdl-geneseo/geneseo-dictionary/S/Schrader.md

 # Schrader

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Schrader

 Created by  Unknown User (ejr7) on Nov 16, 2012

 n.
 An academic building on campus.
 It houses the University Police and various athletic spaces.&quot;With his police record, Reuben is sure to stay away from Schrader.&quot;EReck, S-Z, 2012